surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 ---
 layout: post
-title:  Zoom on PHP objects and classes
+title:  Zoom on PHP objects and classes (PHP 5)
 ---

 ## PHP objects introduction

 Everybody uses objects nowadays.
-Something that was not that easy to bet on when PHP5 got released 10 years ago (2005).
+Something that was not that easy to bet on when PHP 5 got released 10 years ago (2005).
 I still remember this day, I wasn't involved in internals code yet, so I didn't know much things about how all this big machine could work.
 But I had to note at this time, when using this new release of the language, that jumps had been made compared to old
-PHP4.
+PHP 4.
-The major point advanced for PHP5 adoption was : "it has a new very powerful object model".
+The major point advanced for PHP 5 adoption was : "it has a new very powerful object model".
 That wasn't lies.
-Today, 10 years later, something like 90% of the PHP source code involving objects haven't changed since PHP5.0.
+Today, 10 years later, something like 90% of the PHP source code involving objects haven't changed since PHP 5.0.
 That shows how resulted this object model was when released.
 Sure it got improved through time, with new features especially.

 Here, I will show you as usual how all this stuff works internally.
 The goal is always the same : you understand and master